-An Aquifer Protection Permit ("APP") and Underground Injection Control Permit ("UIC") are the two primary operating permits that Excelsior needs to acquire prior to commencing operations at the Gunnison Project.
+An Aquifer Protection Permit ("APP") and Underground Injection Control Permit ("UIC") are the two primary operating permits that Excelsior needs to obtain prior to commencing operations at the Gunnison Project.
 Excelsior has submitted permit applications to both the Arizona Department of Environmental Quality ("ADEQ") and to the Environmental Protection Agency ("EPA").
 The ADEQ is responsible for issuing the APP and the EPA is responsible for issuing the UIC.

 On April 26, 2016, Excelsior announced that Administrative Completeness Review (ACR) ("Administrative Review") has been achieved for both the APP and UIC.
 Administrative Review is the first stage of the permitting process.
 It confirms that the permitting application is administratively complete, meaning that all the required documentation and technical data are present.
-Excelsior is working closely with the State and

-Federal regulatory agencies to help advance the issuance of draft permits.
+Excelsior is working closely with the State and Federal regulatory agencies to help advance the issuance of draft permits.
 With the completion of Administrative Review, Excelsior entered the technical review component of the permitting process.

-On June 17, 2016, as part of the ADEQ's technical review process, Excelsior received a "Comprehensive Request for Information" from the ADEQ on June 17, 2016.
-Since this time, Excelsior's permitting team worked diligently to provide a detailed response to the ADEQ's request and this has now been successfully submitted.
+On June 17, 2016, as part of the ADEQ's technical review process, Excelsior received a "Comprehensive Request for Information" from the ADEQ.
+Since this time, Excelsior's permitting team worked diligently to provide a detailed response to the ADEQ's request and this was successfully submitted in mid-2017.
 This represents a major milestone in the advancement of Excelsior's APP application.
 The Company also confirmed that the UIC permit application is under technical review and the Company is pleased with the current EPA process.
-Excelsior expects draft permits to be issued for public review during the second quarter of 2017.

 On December 5, 2016, Excelsior announced the results of the comprehensive Feasibility Study on the North Star Deposit of the Gunnison Project (the "Feasibility Study" or "FS") and the supporting technical report was filed on January 17, 2017.
 The Feasibility Study updated the 2016 Prefeasibility Study.
-The FS was completed by M3 Engineering & Technology Corporation of Tucson, AZ.
-Refer to "Subsequent Events" for the results of the Feasibility Study.
+The FS was completed by M3 Engineering and Technology Corporation of Tucson, AZ.

+Highlights of the Feasibility Study: